Campaign for Uyghurs

 Campaign for Uyghurs (Uyghur: ئۇيغۇر ھەرىكىتى; Simplified Chinese: 维吾尔运动, Traditional Chinese: 維吾爾運動; Turkish: Uygur Hareketi; abbreviated CFU) is a Washington, D.C.-based nonprofit organization.
 The organization operates to advocate for the democratic rights and freedoms of the Uyghur people, both in the Xinjiang Uyghur Autonomous Region (called East Turkestan by some) and around the world.

 Campaign for Uyghurs describes its advocacy efforts in the framework of "[mobilizing] individuals and the international community and build bridges to take action on behalf of and to raise public awareness of the Uyghur issue with a special focus on Uyghur women and youth and to activate persons and entities to work together to stop the systematic human rights abuses against the people of East Turkestan.

-The organization has testified in the US Congress, provided policy recommendations, and hosted speaking events, such as panels of witnesses and experts, to highlight and raise awareness of the genocidal policies that the Uyghurs are facing.
+The organization has testified in the US Congress, provided policy recommendations, and hosted speaking events, such as panels of witnesses and experts, to highlight and raise awareness of what the organization describes as genocidal policies that the Uyghurs are facing.

 History

 Campaign for Uyghurs was founded by Rushan Abbas in September 2017, and is staffed largely by directors within the organization.
-The Campaign coordinates training activities for activists who wish to become more vocal about the ongoing Uyghur Genocide.
+The Campaign coordinates training activities for activists who wish to become more vocal about what the campaign describes as an ongoing Uyghur Genocide.
 The organization works with vulnerable populations, generally women and youth, to foster grassroots organizing capabilities worldwide.

-Rushan Abbas, in her role as Executive Director, has served to inform international governments on the developing genocide in Xinjiang, including at the Uyghur Tribunal in London in 2020.
+Rushan Abbas, in her role as executive director, has served to inform international governments on the developing genocide in Xinjiang, including at the Uyghur Tribunal in London in 2020.
 Abbas has testified before the US Congress on numerous occasions in her capacity as well, bringing attention to historically underserved aspects of the Uyghur community.